MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-sign-in-problem-on-premises-application-proxy.md

 ---
 title: Troubleshoot problems signing in to on premises applications using Microsoft Entra application proxy
-description: Troubleshooting common issues faced when you are unable to sign in to on premises applications using the Microsoft Entra application proxy.
+description: Troubleshooting common issues faced when you're unable to sign in to on premises applications using the Microsoft Entra application proxy.
 author: kenwith
 manager: amycolannino
 ms.service: entra-id